yiisoft/yii2/docs/guide/assets.md

 JavaScript files are combined, compressed and written to `js/all-{ts}.js` where {ts} is replaced with current UNIX timestamp.

+`jsCompressor` and `cssCompressor` are console commands or PHP callbacks, which should perform JavaScript and CSS files compression correspondingly.
+You should adjust these values according to your environment.
+By default Yii relies on [Closure Compiler](https://developers.google.com/closure/compiler/) for JavaScript file compression, and on [YUI Compressor](https://github.com/yui/yuicompressor/).
+You should install this utilities manually, if you wish to use them.

 ### Providing compression tools